sav-che/TL-2/Authors/Duclerget, Jean {std. Duclerget}.md

-> [!cite] BHL link: this entry starts at [page 141](https://www.biodiversitylibrary.org/item/103835#page/151/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 141](https://www.biodiversitylibrary.org/page/33260129) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Duclerget, Jean (1891-x), French pharmacist and "ancien préparateur" at the Faculty of Pharmacy in Nancy, born at Bourmont (Haute-Marne) 1 Sep 1891, Ph.D. at the University of Nancy. (*Duclerget*).
+Duclerget, Jean (1891-x), French pharmacist and "ancien préparateur" at the Faculty of Pharmacy in Nancy, born at Bourmont (Haute-Marne) 1 Sep 1891, Ph.D. at the University of Nancy.
+**Abbreviated name**: *Duclerget*

 #### Herbarium and types